nodeshift/nodeshift/README.md

 #### projectLocation
 Changes the default location of where to look for your project.
 Defaults to your current working directory(CWD)

-#### strictSSL
-This option is passed through to the [Openshift Rest Client](https://www.npmjs.com/package/openshift-rest-client) for SSL use.
-To allow using a self-signed cert, set to false

 #### configLocation
 This option is passed through to the [Openshift Config Loader](https://www.npmjs.com/package/openshift-config-loader).
 Defaults to the `~/.kube/config`

-#### tryServiceAccount
-This option is passed through to the [Openshift Config Loader](https://www.npmjs.com/package/openshift-config-loader).
-Set to false to by-pass service account lookup or use the KUBERNETES_AUTH_TRYSERVICEACCOUNT environment variable

 #### imageTag
 Specify the tag of the docker image to use for the deployed application. defaults to latest.
 These version tags corespond to the docker hub tags of the [nodeshift s2i images](https://hub.docker.com/r/nodeshift/centos7-s2i-nodejs/tags/)